MwkosP/Polymarket-Project/README.md

 # 🔮 Polymarket Market Scanner & Holder Analyzer

 A Python toolkit for discovering Polymarket events, filtering markets, and fetching the top on-chain holders for any outcome (YES/NO).
-Built with clarity and automation in mind — no manual condition IDs, no guessing.
+Built with clarity and automation in mind — no manual Searching, no guessing.

 ---

 ##  Features

 - Fetch Polymarket events & markets by category
-- Filter markets by keywords
-- Filter events by expiration window
+- Filter events & Markets by expirations,keywords,holders, etc..
-- Automatically extract `conditionId` from any selected market
+- Automatically extract info from any market and user
 - Fetch **top on-chain holders** for each outcome using Polymarket’s `/holders` API
-- Automatically merge duplicate holder entries
+- Automatically merge duplicate holder entries and clean unnecessary data
-- Clean output for both verbose and silent modes
 - Returns structured holder data for downstream analytics

 ---